como-gestionar-gestion-cache-npm

 npm cache clean

-This will remove all packages and dependencies that are not in use, thus freeing up disk space.
+This will delete all packages and dependencies that are not in use, thus freeing up disk space.

-Additionally, in some cases, it’s not common but it can happen that the cache gives us issues with some library.
-Because it’s stuck, or who knows… in that case, cleaning the cache is usually one of the first measures.
+Furthermore, in some cases, it’s not frequent but it’s possible that the cache causes problems with some library.
+Because it got stuck, or who knows… in that case, cleaning the cache is usually one of the first measures.

-If we use the --force command to force the removal of all items from the cache, regardless of whether they are in use or not.
+We can use the --force command to force the deletion of all cache items, regardless of whether they are in use or not.

-The cache will be clean, as if NPM was freshly installed.
-Nothing will get corrupted in any project, nor will anything be lost.
-Simply, the next time you install a package, it may take a little longer because it will have to download everything.
+The cache will be clean, as if NPM was just installed.
+Nothing in any of your projects will be corrupted or lost.
+Simply, the next time you install a package, it might take a tiny bit longer because it will have to download everything.

 Cache Verification

-The verification of the NPM cache allows us to check if a specific package or dependency is present in the cache before downloading it.
-To check if a package is in the cache, we can use the following command:
+NPM cache verification allows us to check if a specific package or dependency is in the cache before downloading it.
+To verify if a package is in the cache, we can use the following command:

 If the package is in the cache, NPM will display a message confirming its presence.
 Otherwise, NPM will download the package from the registry.